Playing Golf In The Zone

 3. Using Mental Rehearsal

-When you’re playing golf in the zone, activity in your conscious mind (thinking brain) is reduced allowing better access to your subconscious mind.
+When you’re playing golf in the zone, activity in your conscious mind (thinking brain) is reduced allowing better access to your sub or non-conscious mind.
 Your brain waves go from high frequency to low frequency.
-This is where the term “flow state” comes from – instead of having that inner critic judging everything that is happening around you, your conscious mind is quiet and there is more connection (“flow”) with your subconscious mind.
-You’re not trying to make things happen or change anything, you are letting things happen or “flow”.
+This is where the term “flow state” comes from – instead of having that inner critic judging everything that is happening around you, your conscious mind is quiet and there is more connection (“flow”) with your skills and natural ability.
+You’re not trying to make things happen or change anything, you are just being and letting things happen or “flow”.

 Players in the zone describe a heightened sense of awareness and “tunnel vision” before playing shots.
 When the conscious mind is quiet, there’s a more direct connection between your imagination (mind’s eye) and the movement centers in your brain that send the impulses to the muscles to relax and contract during your swing.
 By using mental rehearsal (visualization), you can tell your subconscious exactly what it needs to do during your swing (when you’re in the zone the swing is mostly subconsciously controlled which gives it more “flow” and synchronicity).
 Practice visualization of your shots (and your swing) and connect with the sensations of shots before hitting them.
 Before your round is another great opportunity to put images of success into your subconscious (or right after a daily meditation session).